Portrait of Humanity, 2020 © Orlando Figueiredo

 Shoot the Sequel: Then & Now America

-Deadline for applications: 3rd February 2021
+This commission call-to-entry is now closed: Deadline 3rd February 2021

 In collaboration with 1854/British Journal of Photography, MPB – the go-to platform for used photography and videography equipment – is commissioning two new photographic projects exploring the iconic moments, movements and narratives that traverse America’s past and present.